JetBrains/kotlin-web-site/docs/topics/gradle.md

   </tabs>

   > In this case a new Kotlin daemon instance can start on task execution.
-Learn more about [Kotlin daemon’s behavior with JVM arguments](#kotlin-daemons-behavior-with-jvmarguments).
+Learn more about [Kotlin daemon's behavior with JVM arguments](#kotlin-daemons-behavior-with-jvm-arguments).
   >
   {type=”note”}